Partner With Us On Your Civil Litigation Matters

 We Will Contact The Client Within 24 Hours

 We will not lose a client by failing to act quickly.
 Unless you instruct otherwise, you can expect us to reach out to the prospective client immediately.
 This includes weekends and holidays.
 Once contact is made, we will confirm contact and let you know our initial thoughts.
 If the case is declined after client contact is made, we will reject the case in writing.
 In most instances, we will also decline on behalf of the referring lawyer or firm.
 Regardless, you will receive a copy of any correspondence.

 We Will Confirm Your Referral Agreement in Writing

 If your referral is accepted, we will confirm our fee arrangement in writing.
 We do not “wait and see” with our referral agreements.
 You will know at the outset what to expect.
 In most cases, our referral fees range from 20 to 50% to the referring attorney.
+Class actions and product liability claims generally result in lower referral fees because of the time and cost involved.
 Our retainer agreement with the client will further commemorate our referral arrangement as required by the Georgia Rules of Professional Responsibility.

 We Will Pay All Case Expenses